GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### There are many terrible mistakes to make in program design, so go ahead and make them so that you understand them better.
+> ### Since 1954, the raw speed of computers, as measured by the time it takes to do an addition, increased by a factor of 10,000.
+That means an algorithm that once took 10 minutes to perform can now be done 15 times a second.
 >
-> ~ *Marijn Haverbeke*
+> ~ *Maurice Wilkes*

 ---
 ## 🏎 Quick Facts